WarlockJa/chat-app-pusher/README.md

 ### Back-end Protection

-Back-end api endpoints are made with Next.JS.
-Endpoints are protected from unauthorised access by sending encrypted signature based on enviromental variable NEXT_PUBLIC_API_SIGNATURE_KEY that is shared between front-end and back-end.
-In this case - same repo.
-Api endpoints process requests only if a valid "pusher-chat-signature" header passed with the request.
-Cryptography algorithm used is aes-256-cbc.
+Next.js is used to create the back-end API endpoints for this web application.
+These endpoints employ a two-fold security approach for access control.

+#### Authentication Protection

+Authentication routes are shielded from unauthorized access by implementing a mechanism that verifies an encrypted signature.
+This signature is generated using the environment variable NEXT_PUBLIC_API_SIGNATURE_KEY, which is shared between the front-end and back-end (in this case, residing within the same code repository).

+API authentication endpoints specifically process requests that include a valid "pusher-chat-signature" header.
+The cryptographic algorithm used for this signature generation is AES-256-CBC.

+#### Authorization with JWT

+For all other endpoints, access is restricted through JWT (JSON Web Token) authentication verification.
+JWT is also leveraged to implement role-based access control for these endpoints.

 ### Built with